klinker-apps/Android-SlidingMessaging/README.txt

 Sliding Messaging Pro Version
 -----------------------------

-This is a private repo to work on Jacob's Sliding Messaging android app. test
+This is a private repo to work on Jacob and Luke's Sliding Messaging Pro android application.